boilingdata/boilingdata-bdcli/FEATURES.md

 ```

 User sharing the data and user consuming the data can be in different organisations and AWS accounts completely.

+> **NOTE**: One Big Table (OBT) design is quite natural when accompanied with user specific shares.
+This way the whole data set is kept in memory when queried, but each of the shares only sees data visible through the SQL VIEW.
+This way you have row and column based security on top of S3.
+Boiling improves the security furthermore by allowing you to have cron like expression on when the share is accessible and how long at a time (e.g. during the week from 10am to 2pm).

 ## 3. Output SQL query results onto S3 (ETL)